[For tax preparation options and discounts for military families and veterans, see theMilitary.com Tax Prep section.]

 Real Estate Tax.
 The actual amount paid in County and Local Real Estate Taxes as depicted in Box 5 of your 1098 Mortgage Statement is deductable from income so as to prevent double taxation of income.
 Some states also have personal property tax on items such as automobiles, aircraft and watercraft.
 Those taxes are deductable.

 Medical and Dental Expenses.
-There is an AGI threshold change in 2013 for deductions in medical / dental expenses incurred for yourself, spouse, and dependents not otherwise covered by health insurance.
-Costs must now exceed 10% AGI (up from 7.5% AGI).
-Those over 65 are temporarily exempted from this change and can continue to deduct expenses exceeding 7.5% AGI until January 2017.
+There is an AGI threshold for deductions in medical / dental expenses incurred for yourself, spouse, and dependents not otherwise covered by health insurance.
+Costs must exceed 10% AGI.
+Those over 65 are temporarily exempted from this change and can deduct expenses exceeding 7.5% AGI until January 2017.
 (2) Post–tax monthly medical and dental insurance premiums paid do not count as expenses for inclusion in this category.

 Charitable Donations.
 In general, charitable contributions to qualified organizations can be deducted up to an amount equating 50% of household AGI, but the type of charity that is the recipient of your donation will affect how much of your specific contribution amount can be used for a deduction.
 For example, public charities, including church organizations, and private operating funds garner 50%; private foundations and fraternal organization contribution deductions are 30%.
 Non-cash donations above $250 must have a receipt listing the recipient organization and amount maintained in the taxpayer’s records; non-cash donations over $5,000 must have an appraisal.
 (3)